OWASP/CheatSheetSeries/README.md

 # Reference to the Cheat Sheets

-When a reference to a cheat sheet need to be created then a link pointing to the project (generated) official web site hosted on **https://cheatsheetseries.owasp.org** must be used.
+When a reference to a cheat sheet needs to be created, then a link pointing to the project (generated) official web site hosted on **https://cheatsheetseries.owasp.org** must be used.

 :triangular_flag_on_post: Markdown files are the working sources and are not intended to be referenced in any external documentation/book/website/etc.